nf-core/website/markdown/developers/review_checklist.md

 The aim is to have standardised best-practice pipelines.
 To ensure this standardisation, we maintain a set of guidelines which all sanger-tol pipelines must adhere to.

-Pipeline developers are recommeneded to create **modular and small pull requests (PRs)** to get the most out of the review process.
+Pipeline developers are recommended to create **modular and small pull requests (PRs)** to get the most out of the review process.
+Think about that _before_ writing the code and opening the pull-request, as breaking down a PR into multiple ones can be tricky.
+As a rule of thumb, a PR should not add more than one sub-workflow, a sub-workflow should not contain more than ten steps.
+A PR can modify multiple sub-workflows, as long as the changes are related.

 The role of the reviewer is to check for adherence to the central principles of nf-core (reproducibility, execellent reporting, documented, keeping to the template etc.,).
 Here we provide a general set of suggestions when doing pipeline reviews: